nikeee/node-ts/README.md

 tsd query q --action install
 ```
 (you need [tsd](http://definitelytyped.org/tsd))

 Example Usage
 ----------------

-After registering a Server Query account using your TeamSpeak-Client, you
+After registering a Server Query account using your TeamSpeak Client, you
 can login using node-ts (Alternatively, you can login as the root
 account "ServerAdmin" which is created during the installation of the
 server).
 The following code prints out a JSON-array containing all
  clients that are currently connected to the first virtual server: